 We offer a great range of timber types to suit your requirements.
 Find out more about them below.

-(Also known as poplar)
+(Also known as poplar) for internal use.

 This is an extremely versatile tight grain hardwood; it is an ideal quality moulding timber.
 Stains or polishes well.

 Poplar can be used for a paint finish, as it is free from the grain found in softwood so less “rubbing down” is necessary to obtain a very smooth surface.